GiGurra/flycd/README.md

   app.yaml, which is a bit ugly).
     * Currently, there is no support for private image registries.
 You have to point to a private git repo instead containing a Dockerfile.
-* Authentication: It currently only supports authentication via git over ssh.
+* Authentication: It currently only supports authentication via git over ssh, and only a single private key can be loaded.
     * It would be nice to support other authentication methods, such tokens for https.

 ## Other concerns